 EERI.2.6.
 Select two reasons the text is interesting or useful.
 Ex.
 After listening to text, select two picture cards that represent interesting information from the text.
-Ex.
-7 ther haterling to text, solect two picture datas that represent interesting information from the text.
 Level I Students will: EERI.2.6.
 Indicate one part of the text that is interesting or useful.
 Ex.
 Using objects that represent parts of a text, indicate the preferred part.
 Integration of Knowledge and Ideas.
 RI.2.7.
 Explain how specific images (e.g., a EERI.2.7.
 Demonstrate Level IV Students will: diagram showing how a machine works) understanding of how images relate EERI.2.7.
 Demonstrate understanding of the concepts that images convey in relationship to an informational text. contribute to and clarify a text. to an informational text.
 Ex.
-Answer questions such as, "What did you learn about water from seeing the photo of the drop splashing?" in A Drop of Water?
+Answer questions such as, "What did you learn about water from seeing the photo of the drop splashing?" in A Drop of Water ? contribute to and olarity a toxt.
 Level III Students will: EERI.2.7.
 Demonstrate understanding of how images relate to a familiar informational text.
 Ex.
 Generate images to accompany a given text (e.g., Click on computer graphics to select an image related to a familiar text or use pre-cut items to glue and create an image that relates to a familiar text.).
 Level II Students will: EERI.2.7.
 Given two images, identify which one relates to a presented text.
 Level I Students will: EERI.2.7.
 Locate an image that represents a concept in an informational text.
 Ex.
 Select a familiar icon to put on the daily calendar to represent a typical activity.
 RI.2.8.
 Describe how reasons support EERI.2.8.
 The Extended Standards Educator Committee determined there are no relevant applications for this standard that are appropriate for specific points the author makes in a text.
 Not Applicable. students with significant cognitive disabilities and/or they have been covered in previous standards.
-(See EERI.2.5.). specific points the author makes in a text.
-Not Applicable.
-Students with significant cognitive disabilities and/or they have been covered in previous standards.
-(See EERI.2.3.).
+(See EERI.2.5.).
 RI.2.9.
 Compare and contrast the most EERI.2.9 Compare common Level IV Students will: important points presented by two texts on elements between two texts.
 EERI.2.9.
 Identify similarities in two texts on the same topic. the same topic.
 Ex.
-Read World Without Fish and Energy Island and identify something that is the same (pollution, earth, what we can do, etc.). · Level III Students will: EERI.2.9.
+Read World Without Fish and Energy Island and identify something that is the same (pollution, earth, what we can do, etc.).
+Level III Students will: EERI.2.9.
 Identify a common element between two texts.
 Ex.
 During shared reading of passages from World Without Fish and Oceana: Our Endangered Oceans, identify one picture that represents a common element (ocean, fish, water, etc.).
 Level II Students will: EERI.2.9.
 Identify two informational texts that are the same.
 Ex.
 Given three illustrated menus with one being significantly different from the other two being identical, select the two that are the same.
 Ex.
 Given two identical weather charts and a calendar and asked which two are the same, select weather charts.
 Level I Students will: EERI.2.9.
 Match two informational texts on the same topic.
 Ex.
 During shared reading of a familiar text, teacher provides prompting and support to help the student identify another familiar text (from a choice of two) that is on the same topic.
 Range of Reading and Level of Text Complexity.